Handpicked Cottages to Rent

-A traditional corner cottage on the edge of the North Yorkshire Moors National Park, this cosy home features a lovely enclosed garden and patio and a roaring fireplace, perfect for warming up after exploring the natural beauty of the Moors.
+A traditional Pickering corner cottage on the edge of the North Yorkshire Moors National Park, this cosy home features a lovely enclosed garden and patio and a roaring fireplace, perfect for warming up after exploring the natural beauty of the Moors.

-Whether it is walking on the North York Moors, mountain biking in the natural beauty, sitting back and watching the world go by on a steam train or, having tea in the market town’s Middleton Post Office Tea Parlour, you are going to be in for a treat.
+Whether it is walking on the North York Moors, round Pickering market town, mountain biking in the natural beauty, sitting back and watching the world go by on a steam train or, having tea in the market town’s Middleton Post Office Tea Parlour, you are going to be in for a treat.
 You can’t visit North Yorkshire without sampling a pint from Black Sheep Brewery or the North Yorkshire Brewery.

-A short drive to the stunning coastline where Robin Hoods Bay and Whitby await this beautiful location of farms cluster is one of the largest cottage providers to rival even the likes of the Lake District.
+A short drive from Pickering to the stunning coastline where Robin Hoods Bay and Whitby await this beautiful location of farms cluster is one of the largest cottage providers to rival even the likes of the Lake District.

-This destination is no ordinary market town deep in Heartbeat countryside; its natural beauty, local market towns, traditional shops, tea rooms, local village greens, nearby coastal attractions and, idyllic setting make it the perfect location for some of our favourite properties for you and your pooch… Pickering is a popular market town, a peaceful haven (except for extremely busy market days) full of surprises for your family and Fido included.
-Not only is it a traditional trainspotter’s heaven, its drawcard includes the Dalby Forest, host of world championship mountain biking, just half an hour’s drive away.
+This destination is no ordinary market town deep in Pickering countryside; its natural beauty, local market towns, traditional shops, tea rooms, local village greens, nearby coastal attractions and, idyllic setting make it the perfect location for some of our favourite properties for you and your pooch… Pickering is a popular market town, a peaceful haven (except for extremely busy market days) full of surprises for your family and Fido included.
+Not only is Pickering a traditional trainspotter’s heaven, its drawcard includes the Dalby Forest, host of world championship mountain biking, just half an hour’s drive away.

 North Yorkshire has a small market town or picturesque village on every turn, most having withstood modernity ravages, and Pickering is up there with the best.
-The dog-friendly accommodation in Pickering plays tribute to this preservation of days gone by with almost all of the cottages made of North Yorkshire stone and retaining most of their original features.
+The dog friendly accommodation in Pickering plays tribute to this preservation of days gone by with almost all of the cottages made of North Yorkshire stone and retaining most of their original features.